March 12, July 12, November 11

 What happens if it is too much of a challenge for someone to move past ownership?
 What if a community member has a special need, say a walking stick, or medication; what about a hobby or calling that requires specialized equipment that non-one else can or will use; what if I love having plants in my room?
 This chapter covers all these possibilities and more.
 What is reasonable for living, and what is too difficult for some to live with, are all seen and accepted.

 What is most important is that the differing ways people are seen, and what they are then given, not create dissent and resentment.
 Compassion gives according to need; it does not necessarily give to all equally.
 When need is met and the response is grumbling, then this grumbling reveals that we are not yet compassionate enough.
 More practice in kindness and empathy is necessary.
 This practice is what community and meditation is.

-But he [the Lord] said to me, “My grace is enough for you, for my power is made perfect in weakness.”
-So then, I will boast most gladly about my weaknesses, so that the power of Christ may reside in me.
-Therefore I am content with weaknesses, with insults, with troubles, with persecutions and difficulties for the sake of Christ, for whenever I am weak, then I am strong.
-(2 Corinthians 12:9-10, NET)
+About this, I three times pleaded with the Lord that it might leave me, but he answered me, ‘My grace is enough for you: for power is at the full in weakness.’
+So I am happy to boast about my weaknesses so that the power of Christ may dwell in me; therefore I am content with weaknesses, insults, constraints, persecutions and distress for Christ’s sake.
+For whenever I am weak, then I am strong.
+(2 Corinthians 12:8-10, RNJB)

 Again, thank-you.
 I hadn’t thought that when when one grumbled, one wasn’t compassionate enough.
 You have a point there.
 Also to hear that grace embraces weaknesses is a message that we all need to hear over and over again.